Marsaskala: History

+In August 2021, Transport Malta in a pre-qualification document suggested that most of Marsaskala Bay would be taken up by pontoons and yacht facilities for a new marina.
+Four bidders submitted their interest in October.
+Residents and the local council opposed it, including with public protests.
+While prime minister Robert Abela announced the project would be shelved, residents called for legal certainty, and asked to remove any reference to a yacht marina from the 2006 local plan for southern Malta.
+In May 2024 Malta's Planning Authority announced that such policy document would be withdrawn.
+According to researchers, "the Marsaskala marina plan is an example of how civil society mobilised and actively worked to voice its opposition".

 Geography

-The town of Marsaskala is located in the southeast of Malta, around the small harbour at the head of Marsaskala Bay, a long narrow inlet also known as Marsaskala Creek.
-The bay is sheltered to the north by Ras iż-Żonqor, the south-east corner of Malta, and to the south by the headland of Ras il-Gżira.
+The town surrounds the Marsaskala Bay or creek, a long narrow inlet which is sheltered to the north by Ras iż-Żonqor, the south-east corner of Malta, and to the south by the headland of Ras il-Gżira.

 The town itself is located along both sides of the bay, and across most of Il-Ħamrija, a creek leading to Il-Ponta tal-Gżira.
 The shore north of Ras iż-Żonqor is of low cliffs, with shelving rock ledges south of the point.

-Marsaskala Bay is largely edged by promenade, with low shelving rock ledges cut with salt pans on the seaward face of Ras iċ-Ċerna, which continue on round the eastern point, past l-Abjad iż-Żgħir, and into St. Thomas' Bay to the south.
+Marsaskala Bay is largely edged by promenade, with low shelving rock ledges cut with salt pans on the seaward face of Ras iċ-Ċerna, which continue on round the eastern point, past l-Abjad iż-Żgħir, and into St Thomas' Bay to the south.

+Given the topography, the urban area is separated in several zones: